 May 28 and 29, 2019.
 Postillion Convention Center, Bunnik (near Utrecht).

 There will be a plenary programme with keynote speakers, interactive sessions and 5 parallel tracks for oral presentations and discussions.
 These 5 tracks, covering both congress days, address the theme Communication at different levels and scales in life, see below.
-Participants are invited to submit abstracts for oral and/or poster presentations.
-Essential for each oral presentation is that it concerns recent work and opens windows to potentially new collaborations (what should be helpful, what should be exciting, why?).
+It is no longer possible to submit abstracts for oral presentations but the deadline for submission of poster abstracts is extended until 7 April 2019.

 - Cellular chat: Talking to your neighbours | This track focusses on the multiple levels through which molecules, cells and tissues communicate with one another in space and time and how this communication leads to coordinated behaviour and development in all domains of life.
 More info